mwarabu200/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is a disceplined, systematic approach to designing, developingg, testing, deploying and maintaining software. it applies engineering principles to software development to ensure that the software is reliable, efficient, scalable, and meets user needs. its importance in the technology industry may include: buildiing reliable software in industries like healthcare, finance and transportation. helps create scalable systems that perform well even with high demand. cost-effective; software helps reduce the constant fixes and costly overhauls. it focuses on building intuitive, user-friendly applications. security; in a world with icreasing cybersecurity threats it helps put up robust security measures.

 Identify and describe at least three key milestones in the evolution of software engineering.